200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-04-Intersection.md

 ```
 Choose one player as the Actor.
 All others are Directors.

 The Actor takes 2d6 and begins to narrate a normal (fictional) day.
-As the Actor describes events, any of the Directors may interrupt by saying, ìHoldî or otherwise indicating.
+As the Actor describes events, any of the Directors may interrupt by saying, ‚ÄúHold‚Äù or otherwise indicating.
 When a hold is called, the Actor must roll.

 On a 7+, the Actor has privilege and may continue to narrate.
 The Director may assign a privileged identity to the Actor.

 On a 6-, the Director explains why the action was more difficult than expected and assigns a non-privileged identity to the Actor.
 The Actor proceeds, including any assigned identities in the narration.

 Try to vary holds across Physical, Mental, and Social privileges.
-Continue until everyone agrees that the Actorís identity has been sufficiently defined.
+Continue until everyone agrees that the Actor‚Äôs identity has been sufficiently defined.
 Rotate roles; play again.

 Examples of privilege (in my culture):
 Physical: